Angie0304/Image_Processing/projects/facial_segmentation/README.md

 # Facial Segmentation (FaceTrack)
 This module implements a facial segmentation system using digital image processing techniques.
-It includes a backend application for processing and segmenting facial images, as well as an experimental application used to explore fundamental image processing operations.
+It includes a backend application for processing and segmenting facial images, based on prior experimentation with fundamental image processing operations such as noise handling, filtering, and edge detection.

 ## Module Structure